syncfusion-content/wpf-docs/wpf/SfImageEditor/Crop.md

 ### Crop

-After selecting the crop area use Crop method in the image editor to crop the selected portion as in the below method.
+After selecting the crop area, use the crop method in the image editor to crop the selected portion as demonstrated in the following method.

 {% tabs %}